astroCAMP: A Community Benchmark and Co-Design Framework for Sustainable SKA-Scale Radio Imaging: Benchmark Evaluation and Results

 \subsection{Design Space Exploration with PREESM}

 PREESM~\cite{PREESM2017} is a prime example of a DSE framework to study its extendability.
-The diversity of metrics, specialized for a scientific field, calls for user made metrics support.
+The diversity of metrics, specialized for a scientific field, calls for automated exploration support.
 The current flow supports many \textit{system} and \textit{hardware platform}-level metrics, and more can be computed from those metrics based on user needs, using an existing model for fast evaluation.

 Taking a step back to look at metric implementations, \textit{algorithmic} metrics require the complete execution of the pipeline, with potentially long execution, incompatible with DSE.
-Future flow will require knowledge of parameters influence on expensive metrics to avoid systematic evaluation~\cite{honorat:hal-03752645}.
-For example, a full execution of a pipeline to evaluate an algorithmic metric is needed when changing quantization parameters, but is not required when changing hardware frequency parameters.
+Future flows should model parameter influence on expensive metrics to avoid systematic evaluation~\cite{honorat:hal-03752645}.
+For example, changing quantization may require full execution, while changing hardware frequency may not.

-\textit{Sustainability} and \textit{Economic} metrics are two examples of environmental metrics, based on external information.
-Those metrics require interaction with external models or databases, bringing a potentially multi-model co-design flow.

 We evaluate some of these metrics with PREESM by implementing the simulator, a subset of the DDFacet radio-astronomy pipeline that inverts an artificial sky image into visibilities.
-We run our designs on a KRIA KR260 SoM board with a 4-core, 1.6\,GHz ARM Cortex-A53 processor and an Ultrascale+ FPGA clocked at 150\,MHz.
+We run our designs on a KRIA KR260 system-on-module (SoM) board with a 4-core, 1.6\,GHz ARM Cortex-A53 processor and an Ultrascale+ FPGA clocked at 150\,MHz.
 We measure each design's resource usage, latency, and energy-to-completion at execution.
 The energy is obtained by measuring the base consumption of the device at idle and subtracting it from the consumption under load.
-Fig.~\ref{preesm_pareto_Ec} summarizes our results.
-We define the occupancy metric as the weighted average between the percentage of cores used and the utilization of three FPGA resources: CLBs, DSPs, and BRAMs : $avg(CPU, avg(CLB,DSP,BRAM))$.
+Fig.~\ref{preesm_pareto_Ec} summarises our results.
+We define the occupancy metric as the weighted average of the percentage of CPU cores used and the utilisation of three FPGA resource families---configurable logic blocks (CLBs), digital signal processors (DSPs), and block RAMs (BRAMs): $avg(\textrm{CPU},\,avg(\textrm{CLB},\textrm{DSP},\textrm{BRAM}))$.
 This metric aims to measure the proportion of total available computing resources used.
 The FPGA-mappable computation is the 2-D FFT, split into two 1-D FFTs.
-The application is run on a 128x128 input image, resulting in a 128x128-point 2-D FFT, and outputs \~98k visibilities.
+The application is run on a 128x128 input image, resulting in a 128x128-point 2-D FFT, and outputs $\approx$98k visibilities.